sverweij/mscgen_js/src/script/README.md

   error the parser found highlighted.

 ### defer: prevent execution before DOM tree has loaded
-When testing this on larger DOM trees (like the one of the [tutorial](https://sverweij.github.io/mscgen_js/tutorial.html), we found that sometimes the codewould start running before the browser completed loading the DOM tree.
+When testing this on larger DOM trees (like the one of the [tutorial](https://sverweij.github.io/mscgen_js/tutorial.html)), we found that sometimes the codewould start running before the browser completed loading the DOM tree.
 Libraries like jquery have tricks up their sleeves to prevent this from happening.
-However, we wanted to prevent using more libraries than strictly necessary.
+However, we don't want to use more libraries than strictly necessary.
 Less code == less to download == faster load times.

 The solution we're using now is to use the `defer` attribute in the script